eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-1-4.md

 ## Description

-All diagram files **must** be created with code and either stored as `.svg` file within our repositories or implemented in your documentation.
+All diagram files **must** be either created with code languages or stored as `.svg` file within our repositories.
 After a committers [decision](https://github.com/eclipse-tractusx/sig-infra/discussions/19) there are 2 languages accepted, either [PUML](https://plantuml.com/en/) or [Mermaid](https://mermaid.js.org/).
 These diagram code files (`.puml`,`.mmd`,`.mermaid`) and / or static diagram `.svg` files **must** be stored within the `docs/` folder as described in [TRG 2.03](https://eclipse-tractusx.github.io/docs/release/trg-2/trg-2-3#docs).
 In addition to this you can integrate mermaid diagrams also directly into your markdown files as code snippets.